 You will be able to have the coronavirus vaccine if you are immunosuppressed; you need the coronavirus vaccine if you are immunosuppressed; and you will be prioritised because you are immunosuppressed.

 People with Crohn's and Colitis who take medicines that weaken their immune systems should not have vaccines that are 'live' vaccines.
 None of the COVID-19 vaccines ordered by the UK government are classed as live vaccines.
 This means that you can have whichever vaccine you are offered.

-The Oxford vaccine is originally based off of a live vaccine, but is not considered 'live' as it has been made safe enough for people on immunosuppressants to take.
+The Oxford vaccine is originally based off of a live vaccine, but the final product is not considered 'live' as it has been made safe enough for people on immunosuppressants to take.
 The vaccine is made by taking a common cold virus that normally infects chimpanzees, and altering it so that it looks a lot more like coronavirus.
 The virus has been changed so that it cannot multiply inside humans.
 This means that you can't get COVID-19 from taking it.
 So even though the Oxford vaccine is originally based on a live virus, it has been altered to make it safe enough for people on immunosuppressant medicines to take.

 You may have seen conflicting messages elsewhere about whether you can have the Oxford vaccine.
 We recommend that you refer your healthcare professional to the following resources which state that you are able to have the vaccine: